Flor de Guia

 Flor de Guia cheese originated from Gran Canaria, the islands located in the Atlantic Ocean.
 Produced in the Guia and Galdar Heights in the north-western part of these islands, Flor de Guia cheese is made with a mixture of cow's and sheep's milk.

-It is an artisan cheese, that is, it is completely made by hand.
-During the process of its making, animal rennet, vegetable curd obtained from the thistle flower is used which makes it different than all the other cheeses produced on the island.
+It is an artisan cheese entirely made by hand.
+Animal rennet, vegetable curd obtained from the thistle flower is used, making it different from all the other cheeses produced on the island.

-Flor de Guia has reddish rind, soft and elastic texture, pale yellow colour and small eyes.
+Flor de Guia has a reddish rind, soft and elastic texture with small eyes.
+The colour is from ivory-white to yellow, depending on its age.
 It is manufactured in cylindrical but flat shape with round edges.
-It has a buttery taste and is easily melted.
+It has a buttery taste, and it melts very easily.

-Though it is eaten with no accompanying foods due to its distinguished characteristic flavour, taste and smell, it is sometimes used in a number of stews and vegetable soups.
+Though it is eaten with no accompanying foods due to its distinguished characteristic flavour, taste and smell, it is sometimes used in several stews and vegetable soups.